izzypt/Minishell/README.md

 14. `close`: Closes a file descriptor.

-15. `fork`: Creates a new process by duplicating the existing process.

-16. `wait`: Suspends execution until one of its child processes exits.

-17. `waitpid`: Waits for a specific child process to exit.

-18. `wait3`, `wait4`: Older versions of the `wait` functions with additional options.

-19. `signal`: Sets a signal handler for a specific signal.

-20. `sigaction`: Sets a signal handler using a more modern and flexible approach.

-21. `sigemptyset`: Initializes an empty signal set.

-22. `sigaddset`: Adds a signal to a signal set.

-23. `kill`: Sends a signal to a process or a group of processes.

-24. `exit`: Terminates the current process and returns an exit status.

-25. `getcwd`: Gets the current working directory.

-26. `chdir`: Changes the current working directory.

-27. `stat`, `lstat`, `fstat`: Retrieves information about a file or file descriptor.

-28. `unlink`: Deletes a file.

-29. `execve`: Executes a program.

-30. `dup`, `dup2`: Duplicates a file descriptor.

-31. `pipe`: Creates a pipe for interprocess communication.

-32. `opendir`, `readdir`, `closedir`: Functions for working with directories.

-33. `strerror`: Retrieves the string description of an error code.

-34. `perror`: Prints a descriptive error message to the console.

-35. `isatty`: Checks if a file descriptor refers to a terminal.

-36. `ttyname`: Returns the name of the terminal associated with a file descriptor.

-37. `ttyslot`: Returns the slot number of the current terminal.

-38. `ioctl`: Performs I/O control operations on a file descriptor.

-39. `getenv`: Retrieves the value of an environment variable.

-40. `tcsetattr`, `tcgetattr`: Functions for setting and getting terminal attributes.

-41. `tgetent`, `tgetflag`, `tgetnum`, `tgetstr`, `tgoto`, `tputs`: Functions for working with terminal capabilities in a termcap or terminfo database.
+15. `stat`, `lstat`, `fstat`: Retrieves information about a file or file descriptor.

+16. `unlink`: Deletes a file.

+### Processes Related Functions

+17. `wait`: Suspends execution until one of its child processes exits.

+18. `waitpid`: Waits for a specific child process to exit.

+19. `wait3`, `wait4`: Older versions of the `wait` functions with additional options.

+20. `fork`: Creates a new process by duplicating the existing process.

+### Signal Related Functions

+21. `signal`: Sets a signal handler for a specific signal.

+22. `sigaction`: Sets a signal handler using a more modern and flexible approach.

+23. `sigemptyset`: Initializes an empty signal set.

+24. `sigaddset`: Adds a signal to a signal set.

+25. `kill`: Sends a signal to a process or a group of processes.

+26. `exit`: Terminates the current process and returns an exit status.

+### Processes Related Functions

+27. `getcwd`: Gets the current working directory.

+28. `chdir`: Changes the current working directory.

+31. `execve`: Executes a program.

+32. `dup`, `dup2`: Duplicates a file descriptor.

+33. `pipe`: Creates a pipe for interprocess communication.

+34. `opendir`, `readdir`, `closedir`: Functions for working with directories.

+35. `strerror`: Retrieves the string description of an error code.

+36. `perror`: Prints a descriptive error message to the console.

+37. `isatty`: Checks if a file descriptor refers to a terminal.

+38. `ttyname`: Returns the name of the terminal associated with a file descriptor.

+39. `ttyslot`: Returns the slot number of the current terminal.

+40. `ioctl`: Performs I/O control operations on a file descriptor.

+41. `getenv`: Retrieves the value of an environment variable.

+### Terminal Attributes

+41. `tcsetattr`, `tcgetattr`: Functions for setting and getting terminal attributes.

+### Terminal Capabilities

+42. `tgetent`, `tgetflag`, `tgetnum`, `tgetstr`, `tgoto`, `tputs`: Functions for working with terminal capabilities in a termcap or terminfo database.

+Certainly!
+Let's provide a comprehensive description of each of these functions:

+1. `tcsetattr`:
+   - Description: `tcsetattr` is a C library function that sets terminal attributes, controlling various aspects of the terminal behavior.
+   - Purpose: This function is used to modify the terminal settings, such as input modes, output modes, and control characters, based on the parameters provided in a `termios` structure.
+   - Syntax: `int tcsetattr(int fd, int optional_actions, const struct termios *termios_p);`
+   - Arguments:
+     - `fd`: The file descriptor representing the terminal whose attributes are to be modified.
+     - `optional_actions`: It determines when the changes take effect.
+Possible values are `TCSANOW` (immediately), `TCSADRAIN` (after all output is transmitted), and `TCSAFLUSH` (after all output is transmitted, and discard pending input).
+     - `termios_p`: A pointer to a `termios` structure containing the new terminal attributes.

+2. `tcgetattr`:
+   - Description: `tcgetattr` is a C library function that gets the current terminal attributes.
+   - Purpose: This function is used to retrieve the current terminal settings and store them in a `termios` structure for further examination or modification.
+   - Syntax: `int tcgetattr(int fd, struct termios *termios_p);`
+   - Arguments:
+     - `fd`: The file descriptor representing the terminal from which attributes are to be retrieved.
+     - `termios_p`: A pointer to a `termios` structure where the retrieved terminal attributes will be stored.

+3. `tgetent`:
+   - Description: `tgetent` is a function used to access the terminal capability database.
+   - Purpose: This function initializes the termcap database and retrieves the capability information for the specified terminal type.
+It is typically used with other termcap functions to get terminal-specific information.
+   - Syntax: `int tgetent(char *bp, const char *name);`
+   - Arguments:
+     - `bp`: A buffer where the termcap database information will be stored.
+     - `name`: The name of the terminal type for which you want to retrieve the capabilities.

+4. `tgetflag`, `tgetnum`, `tgetstr`:
+   - Description: These are termcap library functions used to extract specific capabilities from the terminal capability database.
+   - Purpose: These functions allow you to retrieve specific terminal capabilities such as boolean flags, numeric values, and string capabilities like cursor movement, color codes, etc.
+   - Syntax:
+     - `int tgetflag(const char *id);`: Returns the value of the boolean capability specified by `id`.
+     - `int tgetnum(const char *id);`: Returns the value of the numeric capability specified by `id`.
+     - `char *tgetstr(const char *id, char **area);`: Returns the value of the string capability specified by `id`.

+5. `tgoto`:
+   - Description: `tgoto` is a termcap function used to construct a cursor control sequence for a given cursor position.
+   - Purpose: This function constructs a terminal-specific control sequence for moving the cursor to a specified position on the screen.
+   - Syntax: `char *tgoto(const char *cm, int col, int row);`
+   - Arguments:
+     - `cm`: The string capability representing cursor movement from the termcap database.
+     - `col`: The target column for the cursor.
+     - `row`: The target row for the cursor.

+6. `tputs`:
+   - Description: `tputs` is a termcap function used to send a terminal capability string to the terminal.
+   - Purpose: This function is used to send terminal-specific control sequences (capabilities) directly to the terminal.
+It takes care of expanding padding, delays, and other terminal-specific processing.
+   - Syntax: `int tputs(const char *str, int affcnt, int (*putc)(int));`
+   - Arguments:
+     - `str`: The terminal capability string to be sent to the terminal.
+     - `affcnt`: The number of lines affected by the capability (used for scrolling).
+     - `putc`: A function pointer that specifies how to output each character of the string.
+It is typically set to `putchar` for standard output.

+These functions are part of the termcap/terminfo libraries in C and are used to interact with the terminal in a portable and terminal-independent manner.
+They allow you to control terminal behavior, display text, move the cursor, and manipulate terminal-specific capabilities without needing to know the details of each specific terminal type.

 https://www.cs.purdue.edu/homes/grr/SystemsProgrammingBook/Book/Chapter5-WritingYourOwnShell.pdf